Hallicopter/blackboard/readme.md

 ## Philosophy
 I made this to not log every hour of the day.
 I wanted an easy mechanism to log things I did when I felt like.
 At the end of it, I want to be able to see if I am spending time in things that satisfy me.

+Other tools were to complex, and focused on tracking billable hours.
+This tool is stupid simple.

 ## Installation
 Run
 ```